ajaybhatia/Arch-Linux-personal-tweaks-collection/README.md

 Personal collection of Arch Linux tweaks for my eeepc 1011px taken everywhere (ArchWiki and web in general ...)

-**Mount /tmp /var/log and /var/tmp in RAM and move Chromium/Chrome Cache in tmpfs (Less wear and tear on Hd/ssd and tmp file are also faster if they are in RAM.**
+**Mount /tmp /var/log and /var/tmp in RAM and move Chromium/Chrome Cache in tmpfs (Less wear and tear on Hd and tmp faster on ram)**

 - nano /etc/fstab
 - add this at the end of the file: